hvuSyslogic/EdgeFabricTutorials/c8db_tutorial/Streams.md

 stream_collection.put_stream_compaction_status('test-stream-5')

 ```
 By default,all unacknowledged/unprocessed messages produced on a topic are stored forever.
-Accumulating many unacknowledged messages on a topic is necessary for many Pulsar use cases but it can also be very time intensive for consumers to “rewind” through the entire log of messages.
+Accumulating many unacknowledged messages on a topic is necessary for many use cases but it can also be very time intensive for consumers to “rewind” through the entire log of messages.
 Topic compaction feature enables you to create compacted topics in which older, “obscured” entries are pruned from the topic, allowing for faster reads through the topic’s history (which messages are deemed obscured/outdated/irrelevant will depend on your use case).
 You can trigger compaction on a stream with this method call.